PUGToronto/24OCT2017_CI/README.md

 The targets are:

-clean - removes the target/ folder create-database - create a database in target/db from the .df build - compiles the two .p's test - runs the one test
+- *clean*  removes the target/ folder
+- *create-database*  create a database in target/db from the .df
+- *build* compiles the two .p's
+- *test*  runs the one test
+- *package*  creates a .zip of the compiled r-code